01 of 09

 Aquarium of the Pacific

-The Aquarium of the Pacific is located on the Long Beach waterfront and I'm really impressed with how it's always improving the visitor experience.
+The Aquarium of the Pacific is located on the Long Beach waterfront and it's continually improving the visitor experience.
 Not only is it one of the country's largest indoor aquariums, it offers a wide variety of ways to enjoy the sea creatures including lots of touching pools.
-For older children, they also have some great animal encounters which include sea otters, seal and sea lions or sharks—or you can feed a bat ray.Continue to 6 of 9 below.
+For older children, they also have some great animal encounters which include sea otters, seal and sea lions, or sharks—or you can feed a bat ray.Continue to 6 of 9 below.

 06 of 09